Garment Costing and Pricing for Apparel Brands

 Labels

-• Brand label.
-Woven, printed, or screen-printed; supplier; placement; cost per unit (often counted in low cents).
+- Brand label.
+Woven, printed, or screen-printed, with supplier, placement, cost per unit (often counted in low cents).

-• Care label.
-Required by regulation; specifies fiber content, country of origin, care instructions.
+- Care label.
+Required by regulation, specifying fiber content, country of origin, care instructions.

 Packaging